 These results broadly speak to three literatures: political correctness, disclosure, and scientific-publishing policies.
 The political-correctness literature typically focuses on soft information, such as Morris (2001).
 Qualitatively, political-correctness concerns are exacerbated in models of soft information, because, in equilibrium, an agent's message is necessarily a function of both his type and his information about the state of the world.
 One might think that hard information should eliminate these concerns since revealing that the state of the world takes a certain value need not conflate preferences and information about the state of the world.
 However, in line with empirical evidence, my results show that political-correctness concerns remain with hard information.

-My results comparing commitment and non-commitment bare qualitative resemblance to the literature designing decision-making environments for the agent when he has political-correctness concerns.
+Within this literature, my results comparing commitment and non-commitment bare qualitative resemblance to the literature designing decision-making environments for players with political-correctness concerns.
 For instance, Prat (2005) shows that transparency exacerbates political-correctness concerns, ultimately harming the principal's payoff.
-Further, McClellan and Rappoport (2024) shows that the agent benefits from "taking stands," which help disambiguate preferences and information.
+Further, McClellan and Rappoport (2024) shows that the agent benefits from "taking stands," which help disambiguate preferences and information.2 Finally, Bénabou et al. (2020) empirically test similar qualitative forces to those in my model by varying whether public donations are elicited via direct elicitation or a multipleprice list.
+Reassuredly, both analyses produce similar results: for low image concerns, the principal prefers decisions made after the realization of nature (direct elicitation, respectively no commitment) and for high image concerns the principal prefers decisions made before the realization of nature (multiple price lists, respectively with commitment).